-The evaluators have tested each of the eight commands of the two TSFI E.ADMIN and E.OPERATOR with C1.
+The evaluator tested each of the eight commands of the two TSFI E.ADMIN and E.OPERATOR with C1.
 The configuration was used to cover usage of the TOE in the final terminal.
 The evaluator chose to add tests for the usage of the TOE for the different user roles as defined in the guidance.
+The new support for SAC passports was covered by a penetration test of the evaluator.